what happens when you set boundaries in a relationship

 As a result, they ended up molding us into spineless adults.
 We get used and abused by partners, family, friends, neighbors, and coworkers.

 Why?
 Because, in the past, we were duped into believing that saying yes to everything everyone asks (or demands) means that we’re “good people.”
-We got the message that being agreeable shows that we’re being “respectful” and that we have “a good attitude.”
+We got the message that being agreeable means we’re “respectful” and have “a good attitude.”

 Only we ended up learning the hard way that it’s the exact opposite- what it really means is that we become easy targets for human vampires, leeches, and predators.